status-im/react-native-desktop-qt/docs/IssueGuidelines.md

 ### An issue is a feature request, you're pretty sure we should maintain this feature as part of RN
 This should be rare - adding a new feature means maintaining it.
 Tell the author something like: "Pull requests are welcome.
-In case you're not up for sending a PR, you should post to [Product Pains](https://productpains.com/product/react-native/?tab=top).
+In case you're not up for sending a PR, you should post to [Canny](https://react-native.canny.io/feature-requests).
 It has a voting system and if the feature gets upvoted enough it might get implemented."

 ### How to add a label
 Add any relevant labels, for example 'Android', 'iOS'.